HM Excise: 18th century

 In the wake of the crisis no new excise duties were introduced for the next fifty years (except for a relatively short-lived duty on household plate).
 When, however, William Pitt the Younger arrived as Prime Minister, he brought with him a determination to raise revenue more effectively by way of the Excise service.
 A duty on bricks was introduced in 1784, as was the duty on excise licences.
-Then, in 1786, Pitt revisited the proposals embodied in Walpole's withdrawn Excise Bill of 1733: the intention had been to reduce customs duty on imported wine and tobacco to a nominal amount and instead impose an Excise duty; on arrival, the goods would be placed directly in a bonded warehouse where they would remain under Excise control.
-Despite opposition from affected merchants and retailers, the Bill was passed.
+Then, in 1786, Pitt revisited the proposals embodied in Walpole's withdrawn Excise Bill of 1733: the intention had been to reduce customs duty on imported wine and tobacco to a nominal amount and instead impose an excise duty; on arrival, the goods would be placed directly in a bonded warehouse where they would remain under Excise control.
+Despite opposition from affected merchants and retailers, the bill was passed.
 The gamble paid off and within a few years the duty on tobacco had established itself as Britain's most productive form of revenue (and it remained so until 1968).
 Thereafter, the developing war with France had prompted the introduction of new forms of duty and further increases.

 In due course, the warehousing system proved advantageous to the traders since duty was only payable on the removal of goods from the warehouse.
 This enabled them to delay paying duty until the goods were sold (whereas previously Customs duty had to be paid the moment the goods arrived on dry land).
-In 1803 an Act was passed allowing the warehousing of all types of goods liable to Excise duty, and new warehouses were built in ports all round the country.
+The Warehousing of Goods Act 1803 (43 Geo.
+3. c.
+132) was passed allowing the warehousing of all types of goods liable to Excise duty, and new warehouses were built in ports all round the country.

 The Resolution, an Excise Cutter (wearing the ensign and pennant of the Excise Board) in 1794.